I was doing my usual lurking at the lively Global Malaysian Makan Minum Network FB Group when a photo stopped me short in my e-tracks.

 A painting which looked so incredibly lifelike that many others, like me, had mistaken it for real food as well.
 The artist’s work has generated tremendous response in the FB group, eliciting hundreds of Likes and Shares every time she posted a photo of her latest illustration.

-Who’s the creator of food paintings that look good enough to eat?
+Who’s the artist creating food paintings that look good enough to eat?

 Her name is Laura Raymond Boin.
 The eldest of six siblings, she was born in Kota Kinabalu and is married to a Penang boy.
 Previously a quality engineer, Laura is now a full-time homemaker with two sons, aged 14 and 10.
 She lived mostly in Penang but also in Korea and Japan due to her husband’s job.